rundevcycle/100-days-of-code/log.md

   - Display all raw fields from the GS1 databar decoder.
   - Start adding methods to format data for presentation.
 I want to revisit the gs1Coupon class and rework it a bit.

+### Day 17: 22 November 2018
+  - Splitting logic for formatting GS1 values into a separate module.
+  - Getting a better understanding of when to use modules and when to use pure POJO classes.